Elon Musk offers to buy Twitter - KESQ

 “Musk is putting the Twitter board’s backs against the wall,” Ives said.
 “The premium is at a level that will be hard to see other bids occurring.”

 But to get a return on a bid this high, Twitter would need to do more to bring in subscriber revenue and cut costs, Ives said.
-Musk’s commitment to use the company to promote greater free speech doesn’t do much, if anything, to increase its profitability.
+Musk’s commitment to use the company to promote greater free speech doesn’t do much, if anything, to increase its profitability, Ives said.

-“Musk making this about free speech is the exact opposite of what every other corporate raider would do about monetizing the company’s value,” Ives said.
+“Musk making this about free speech is the exact opposite of what every other corporate raider would do about monetizing the company’s value,” he added.
 “It’s historic and bizarre at the same time.”

-Musk has by far more Twitter followers than any other CEO with 81.6 million, and is a much more prolific tweeter than the handful of celebrities who have more followers.
+Musk has 81.6 million Twitter followers, far more than any other other CEO, and is a much more prolific tweeter than the handful of celebrities who have even more followers than he does.

 While other critics of Twitter complain the social media platform has not done enough to control the spread of misinformation, Musk has expressed more concern about efforts to limit what users are allowed to tweet.
 Last month he said he was giving “serious thought” to creating a new social media platform.